 Neu sustainable habit: I drink LOTS of liquids throughout the day so I always try to bring my reusable coffee cup and water bottle.
 It’s just so much plastic in the trash if I forget them at home.

-* Neu Nomads favorite style: Bias Cut Slip Dress in neutral colors.
+Neu Nomads favorite style: sustainable dresses for women typically Bias Cut Slip Dress in neutral colors.
 It was the first outfit I put on for the shoot and it felt like it was made for me.

 EMILY IS WEARING